 In addition to NEPA, other federal regulations and executive orders require consideration of "avoidance" alternatives.
-Specifically, Section 4(f), Executive Order 11990 on Wetlands, Executive Order 11988 on Floodplains, Executive Order 12898 on Environmental Justice, and the Clean Water Act Section 404(b)(1) guidelines require agencies to develop alternatives that would avoid or minimize impacts on specific natural and built environment resources and on environmental justice populations.
+Specifically, Section 4(f), Executive Order 11990 on Wetlands, Executive Order 11988 on Floodplains, and the Clean Water Act Section 404(b)(1) guidelines require agencies to develop alternatives that would avoid or minimize impacts on specific natural and built environment resources.
 For example, Section 4(f) generally requires that an alternative that "uses" a Section 4(f) property may not be selected unless there is no "prudent and feasible alternative" to that use and that the project has incorporated all possible planning to minimize harm [see the Section 4(f) discussion in Appendix A to this guidance for additional information].
 Similarly, early and consistent coordination with USACE on projects that require an individual Section 404 permit is necessary so that the ADOT preferred alternative can be designated as the Section 404(b)(1) LEDPA.
 (For additional information, see Section 3.3, Purpose and Need Statement for an EIS and EA, and the Alternatives section of Appendix A, in the section, Should Any Other Alternative Development Factors Be Considered?)